Domain-Generalizable Multiple-Domain Clustering: Introduction

-Formally, the problem statement is as follows.
-We are given a dataset $S$ with $N$ samples from $d$ different domains, where each domain has $N_i, \forall i\in \{1,...,d\}$ samples, and we know which sample belongs to each domain.
-A classifier $f$ is trained to map every sample in $S$ to one of $K$ groups.
-For evaluation purposes only, a set of labeled samples is then used, and the $K$ groups are assigned to a set of ground truth labels using a best-matching method (The Hungarian method \cite{Kuhn1955Hungarian}) on an unseen single-domain dataset $T$.
-Specifically, $f$ is applied, without further training, to each sample of $T$ separately, and the assigned labels $f$ outputs are compared to the ground truth labels of the samples in $T$.
-Figure \ref{figure:problem_statement} illustrates our setting.
+Formally, we are given a dataset $S$ with $N$ samples from $d$ domains, where each domain has $N_i, \forall i\in \{1,...,d\}$ samples.
+We know which sample belongs to each domain, and a classifier $f$ is trained to map every sample in $S$ to one of $K$ groups.
+For evaluation purposes, a set of labeled examples is used, and the $K$ groups are assigned to a set of ground truth labels using a best-matching method, the Hungarian method \citep{Kuhn1955Hungarian}, on an unseen single-domain dataset $T$.
+To clarify, without further training, $f$ is applied to each sample of $T$, and the predicted labels are then compared to the ground truth labels of the samples in $T$.

-To solve this challenge, we propose a two-stage learning scheme: (i) training a backbone in a self-supervised domain invariant fashion.
-This step leads to a feature extractor that focuses on semantic features and attenuates the influence of style. (ii) training multiple clustering heads using pseudo labels generated using the semantic information.
-Our method was tested on various domain generalization datasets and has shown superior results over several baselines.
-Our framework is at par or better than methods that rely on some supervision or adaptation to the target domain.